AdobeDocs/experience-manager-64.en/help/communities/using/handlebars-helpers.md

 ## Handlebars.js Basic Overview {#handlebars-js-basic-overview}

-A quick overview of helper functions from [Handlebars.js documentation](http://handlebarsjs.com/expressions.html) :
+A quick overview of helper functions from [Handlebars.js documentation](http://handlebarsjs.com/expressions.html):

 * A Handlebars helper call is a simple identifier (the *name *of the helper), followed by zero or more space-separated parameters.
 * Parameters may be a simple String, number, boolean, or JSON object, as well as an optional sequence of key-value pairs (hash arguments) as the last parameter(s).
 * The keys in hash arguments must be simple identifiers.
-* The values in hash arguments are Handlebars expressions : simple identifiers, paths, or Strings.
+* The values in hash arguments are Handlebars expressions: simple identifiers, paths, or Strings.
 * The current context, `this`, is always available to Handlebars helpers.
 * The context may be a String, number, boolean, or a JSON data object.
 * It is possible to pass an object nested within the current context as the context, such as `this.url` or `this.id` (see following examples of simple and block helpers).